markusmoenig/RPU-Web/content/language/_index.md

 - Arguments to vector based functions can only be scalars at the moment.
 For example `mix(vec3(0), vec3(1), 0.5)` works fine, but `mix(vec3(0), vec3(1), vec3(0.5))` does not.

+- Basic preprocessor which currency only supports `#define`.

 - No textures yet, coming soon.

-- No preprocessor yet, coming soon.

 ## Additional Features